Notes On Super Riemann Surfaces And Their Moduli: Open And/Or Unoriented Superstring Theories

 Open as well as closed strings appear in Type I superstring theory and more generally in Type II superstring theory in the presence of D-branes.
 When open strings are present, the string worldsheet is a super Riemann surface with boundary.
 Thus, in Type I superstring theory and in more general Type II backgrounds with both orientifolds and D-branes, we must consider super Riemann surfaces that may be simultaneously unorientable and with boundary.

 In this section, we explain what is required for these generalizations.
 For brevity, we refer to a Riemann surface with boundary as an open Riemann surface.
-A superstring worldsheet is open or unoriented if its reduced space is open or unoriented.
+A superstring worldsheet is open or unoriented or unorientable if its reduced space is open or unoriented or unorientable.
 A Riemann surface or superstring worldsheet without boundary is said to be closed.